 The steps for inlay and onlay preparation are:

-- The impression is sent to the lab for casting the metal, ceramic or composite materials to get the mold of the restoration
+- The impression is sent to the lab for casting the metal, ceramic, or composite materials to get the mold of the restoration.

-Difference between dental inlay/onlay, dental fillings and crown
+Differences between dental inlay/onlay, fillings and crown

-- Dental filling
+Dental filling

 Treatment with dental filling is the fastest and least expensive of other restorations.
 Your dentist drills the decayed portion of your tooth and fills the cavities with tooth-colored materials like composite resin or silver-color material known as amalgam filling.

-Dental filling is indicated in case of smaller or medium sized cavities or when decay is not large enough to drill much of tooth structures.
-The process takes one dental visit.
+Dental filling is indicated in case of smaller or medium-sized cavities or when decay is not large enough to drill much of tooth structures.
+The process takes one dental visit

-- Inlay and onlay
+Inlay and onlay

 Repairing a tooth with inlay or onlay requires more tooth removal.
 It is best suited when some part of your tooth is still healthy and not decayed.
 Dental inlay and onlay are called indirect restoration since the procedure needs additional work to prepare the material in the lab.
-It is a much durable restoration because of these material preparation methods.
-Treatment with inlay or onlay needs at least two appointments.
-The first visit is drilling the decayed or damaged parts of your tooth and taking the impression.
-You wait for the preparation of custom-sized filling to be made.
-The second or the following visits goes around the application, try-in and finishing processes.
+It is a much more durable restoration because of these material preparation methods.

 Your dentist drills as much outer structure layer of your tooth until the inner healthy part of your tooth remains.
-Impressions is taken to get a custom fit cap that later will be fitted over your tooth.
+Impressions is taken to get a custom-fit cap that later will be fitted over your tooth.

-Dental crown is made from all-ceramic, porcelain fused to metal or all-metal materials.
-Finally, the crown is fitted over your tooth.
+Dental crown is made from all-ceramic, porcelain fused to metal, or all-metal materials.
 You can expect more costs but will enjoy a completely new tooth.

 The benefits of inlays and onlays

-Durable.
 Inlays and onlays are much durable and stronger against pressures and occlusal forces.
 They offer an excellent choice which preserve the other remaining part of your tooth.

-Great fit and tight seal.
 Inlays and onlays provide a tight fill and seal the cavities in teeth from moderate to extensive.
 You will not have bacteria leakage and plaque accumulation because of ease of cleaning and sealing the surface of your teeth.
 Inlays and onlays go under high-tech and more workmanship before application.
 This way, you get a tough filling which your dentist has spent more time and skill to make a restoration in its perfect margin and occlusion proportions.

-Color stability.
 Inlay-onlay fillings are stain-resistant and do not discolor easily.
 As long as you keep up with regular brushing and be careful about your eating and drinking, the color will keep its original shade for many years.

-Better oral hygiene.
 You might know what happens when you don’t brush your teeth, yet the situation can become worse if you have cavities and decayed teeth.
 Inlays and onlays fill these decayed areas whether in top (cusps) or central grooves of your teeth.
 There are no more rough surfaces and uneven edges.
-Therefore, plaque buildups and food particles will not have chance to penetrate the restoration because of ease of cleaning and a much comfortable brushing on the smooth surface of your teeth.
+Therefore, there is no chance of plaque buildups and food particles to penetrate the restoration, giving you a comfortable brushing experience.

 Who can get inlay and onlay?